Information that Must be Disclosed to UC Berkeley

 Comparison Chart

-CategoryConflict of Interest (COI)Conflict of Commitment (COC)Current and Pending Support
+CategoryResearch Conflict of Interest (Research COI)Financial or Personal Conflict of Interest (Financial COI)Conflict of Commitment (COC)Current and Pending Support

-PurposeTo protect the integrity and objectivity of research conducted by UCB investigators, and comply with related policies and regulationsTo identify and manage outside professional activities of UCB faculty to ensure no interference with academic responsibilities
+To protect the integrity and objectivity of research conducted by UCB investigators, and comply with related policies and regulations

 To ensure transparency and accountability, to prevent the funding of malign foreign talent recruitment programs.